DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ---

-# Quick Start Guide: Your 30-Day Investigation
+# Chapter 1: Quick Start Guide: Your 30-Day Investigation

 The journey to "Manual Override" begins not with answers, but with evidence.
 The most powerful evidence will come from your own direct experience.
 This guide is designed to get you started immediately as a co-investigator in the mystery of your own consciousness.